 If you are employed on 5 April, you should receive a P60 for that job, and it must be provided by 31 May.
 According to official GOV.UK guidance on who gets a P60 and when, employers can give it to you on paper or electronically.
 You get a separate P60 for each job, because each employer reports its own payroll figures.
 The document usually summarises your total taxable pay for the year and year-to-date deductions such as PAYE tax and National Insurance.

 A P60 is useful, but its scope is limited.
-It can help you confirm annual pay and deductions, answer overpaid-tax questions, and provide proof of income for a mortgage or other verification check.
+It can confirm annual pay and deductions, answer overpaid-tax questions, and provide proof of income for a mortgage or other verification check.
 What it does not do is replace a payslip, show every payment made during the year, or act as a complete record of every payroll event, adjustment, or benefit.

 How to read the pay, tax, and employer details on a P60

 If you are figuring out how to read a P60, start with the identity details before you look at any money.
-Those boxes tell you whether the totals belong to the right person, the right employer, and the right PAYE record.
+Those boxes tell you whether the totals belong to the right person, the right employer, and the right PAYE record:

 Once those details line up, move to the two figures most people care about first: pay for the year and tax deducted.